chlorid/a_file_explorer/README.md

 # a(kai)_file_explorer
 This is a web gui based tool to handle Akai S900/950, S1000,S1100/S3000 file System containers as well as harddisks formatted with one of the machines.

-The program pretty much gives akaiutil by Klaus Michael Indlekofer.
-(Available here: https://sourceforge.net/projects/akaiutil/) a web based GUI.
+The program pretty much gives akaiutil by Klaus Michael Indlekofer (Available here: https://sourceforge.net/projects/akaiutil/) a web based GUI.
 I distribute a slightly modified version of the program to create a library from it.
 The Program is published under the GNU 2.0 public license.
+The program is still under heavy development, so let me know if you miss a feture or find a bug.

-Things, that already work:
+Things, that work:
--create disk container
+-browse through images,partitions, volumes and files -create disk container
 -format disk container
--Create Partitions (needs some work)
+-Create Partitions
 -Wipe Partitions
 -Copy Partitions
 -Create Volumes